Ricardo Mangas

-Ricardo Luís Chaby Mangas (born 19 March 1998) is a Portuguese professional footballer who plays for Primeira Liga club Sporting CP as a left-back.
+Ricardo Luís Chaby Mangas (born 19 March 1998) is a Portuguese professional footballer who plays as a left-back for club Monza, on loan from Primeira Liga club Sporting CP.

 Club career

 Aves

 Born in Olhão on the Algarve, Mangas spent most of his development at Benfica.
 After leaving for Aves in 2017, he was immediately loaned out for the season to third-tier club Mirandela, where he made his senior debut.

 Mangas made his professional debut in the Primeira Liga on 7 December 2019, playing the full 90 minutes for Aves in a 1–0 home win against Braga; he was watched by Atlético Madrid forward and Portugal international João Félix, his long-term teammate at Benfica.
 He played 20 games as the team from Vila das Aves were relegated in last place, scoring once to open the 2–1 away victory over Marítimo on 2 February 2020, and being sent off on 11 June in a 2–0 loss at fellow strugglers Tondela.